jnduli/blog_jnduli.co.ke/content/drafts/setting_arch_linux_on_t440.rst

     n # 2nd partition 120GB for linux
     n # 3rd partittion rest of files size, for home directory

-Key thing was to ensure I had the first partition of a size at least 1MB for Grub (see `grub archwiki
+The first partition needed to have at least 1MB for Grub (see `grub archwiki
 <https://wiki.archlinux.org/index.php/GRUB#GUID_Partition_Table_(GPT)_specific_instructions)>`_.
-I also went with another two partition: 120GB for arch and the rest for my home folder.
+I had another two partition: 120GB for arch and the rest for my home folder.
 My reasoning was that when I upgraded the SSD, I'd just set up arch on it and my home folder would still be ok.

 I partitioned the 2nd partition with: